YaoAnbang/YaoAnbang.github.io/_pages/about.md

 + January 21st, 2023.
 Our paper NORM, the first knowledge distillation work for N-to-One Rrepresentation Matching, is accepted to ICLR 2023.
 + January 11th, 2023.
 Our work Grid Convolution is accepted to AAAI 2023 as an oral paper.
 <!--+ November 19th, 2022.
 Our work Grid Convolution is accepted to AAAI 2023 as an oral paper.-->
 + October 13th, 2022.
-I am awarded as an Outstanding Reviewer from NeurIPS 2022.
+I am awarded as a Top (a.k.a.
+Outstanding) Reviewer from NeurIPS 2022.
 + June 1st, 2022.
 The journal version of our work OANet is published by TPAMI.
 + January 21st, 2022.
 Our work Omni-Dimensional Dynamic Convolution scored with 8/8/8/6 is accepted to ICLR 2022 as a Spotlight paper.
 + September 28th, 2021.
 Our paper for efficient video action recognition is accepted to NeurIPS 2021.